DevonMoon/Engeto_SQL_Project/README.md

 How many liters of milk and kilograms of bread can be bought in the first and last comparable periods in the available price and wage data?

+In 2006, the quantity of milk recorded was 1353 liters, indicating the volume of milk consumed or produced during that year.
+Additionally, 1211 kilograms of bread were documented as being consumed or produced within the same period.

+Fast forward to 2018, the quantity of milk experienced an increase, with the recorded volume reaching 1616 liters.
+This signifies a change in milk consumption or production patterns over the years.
+Furthermore, in 2018, 1321 kilograms of bread were consumed or produced, reflecting the amount of bread consumed or produced during that specific year.

+These figures provide valuable insights into the trends and changes in milk and bread consumption or production between 2006 and 2018.
+By analyzing such data, researchers, policymakers, and stakeholders can gain a better understanding of consumption patterns, market dynamics, and potentially identify areas for further investigation or intervention.

 + 1353 l of milk in 2006

 + 1211 kg of bread in 2006